pygsti.modelmembers.operations.lindbladerrorgen

 Parameters

-- errgen_or_dimnumpy array, SciPy sparse matrix, or int
+- errgen_or_dimnumpy array or SciPy sparse matrix or int

-A square 2D array that gives the full error generator or an integer specifying the dimension of a zero error generator.
+A square 2D array that gives the full error generator, or an integer specifying the dimension of an empty (all-zeros) 2D array to construct.

 - truncatebool, optional